wp-plugins/company-presentation/readme.txt

 * Initial release

 = Known issues with themes =
-We are using bootstrap framework, which unfortunately uses very simple and frequently used classnames eg. "row", "col" and "container".
+* Problem resolved (see changelog 3.0.0) - We are using bootstrap framework, which unfortunately uses very simple and frequently used classnames eg. "row", "col" and "container".
 This produces problems with some themes, that also uses these classnames.
-In order to solve this problem, we have been looking for a way to isolate our plugin css or maybe quit bootstrap.
+* Careerpages never show its content on page, when having Easy Google Fonts installed.

 Following themes is known to have this problem: Presscore.